Home » If you grew up in the ’90s, these cars were the ultimate dream

 10. Mazda RX-7 FD

-The RX-7 FD was sleek, lightweight, and powered by a high-revving rotary engine that made it unlike anything else on the road.
+The RX-7 FD was sleek, lightweight, and powered by a high-revving rotary engine, making it unlike anything else on the road.
 Its perfect curves and pop-up headlights gave it an instantly recognizable silhouette.
 Thanks to its starring role in Initial D and later in The Fast and the Furious, it became a cultural icon, especially among 90s kids who loved Japanese performance cars.
 It was a tuner’s dream, with endless customization options and thrilling driving dynamics.
 If you grew up with PlayStation and midnight car meets on your mind, this was the car you fantasized about taking through mountain curves.